joelpeyton/M250-sudoku/README.md

   <li>Upon completion, look at and discuss a java app</li>
 </ol>

-<p><strong>NOTE&nbsp;</strong>Think we will need to work on design layout of the game, ie HTML/CSS before we can start working on the functionality</p>
+<p><strong>NOTE&nbsp;</strong>Think we will need to work on design layout of the game initially , ie HTML/CSS before we can start working on the functionality, therefore I have only created these issues to deal.</p>